IDSIA/sacred/docs/tensorflow.rst

 Storing Tensorflow logs
 -----------------------
-It is now possible to store Tensorflow summaries paths (created by ``tensorflow.train.SummaryWriter``) into the database under ``info.tensorflow.logdirs``.
-This is done automatically whenever a new ``SummaryWriter`` instantination is detected, provided that the instantination occures within a scope of a function or method annotated with ``log_summary_writer(ex)``
+It is now possible to store Tensorflow summaries paths (created by ``tensorflow.train.SummaryWriter``) into the database under ``info .tensorflow.logdirs``.
+This is done automatically whenever a new ``SummaryWriter`` instantiation is detected, provided that the instantiation occurs within a scope of a function or method annotated with ``log_summary_writer(ex)``

 .. code-block:: python